 Most of us think about technology on a mostly two-dimensional plane as we flick our way from screen to screen on touch glass.
-But today’s tech includes applications that are far from flat, generic says major-events expert Ann Windham.
+But today’s tech includes applications that are far from flat, says major-events expert Ann Windham.

 “What if you could control all primary aspects of major events like trade shows, big weddings and awards ceremonies through your iPad or smartphone; imagine shutting everything down at the end of a long and exhausting night by pushing one button on your phone – that’s just some of what’s possible with today’s software,” says Ann Windham, president and CEO of Imagine Xhibits, Inc.